jeffstienstra/csv-weather-reporter/README.md

 # spindance.code-challenge
 ## Welcome to the SpinDance Code Challenge!

-For this challenge, you will be building a virtual, connected IoT sensor that sends data readings and diagnostic data over a secure connection established with AWS IoT.
+We have a customer that wants to gain insights from their fleet of weather sensors.
+These sensors currently don't have the ability to connect to the internet.
+The sensors do have the ability to log data to `.csv` files, and the customer would like us to build a tool to read these files, and send data readings and diagnostic data over a secure connection established with AWS IoT.
+For this challenge, you will be building this tool.

 This is your private repo.
 This is where you will commit and push your source code, unit tests, and instructions for how to build, test, and run your solution to this challenge.
 Keep in mind we will test your application with various inputs, not just what is provided in this repository.